Summer Internship Program

 General Information About the Career Academy Summer Internship Program

-An important aspect of the Career Academy programs is to offer summer internships that relate to their Career Academy focus to interested students after their junior year of high school.
+An important aspect of the St. Johns County Career Academy programs is the opportunity to complete a summer internship that relates to the specific Career Academy focus.
+These internships are offered to interested students after their junior year of high school.
 This page offers information to benefit the students applying for internships, those already in internships and to the businesses who offer the internships.

 A successful Career Academy work experience’s benefits to students: